crew/crewu-bootcamp/site/content/bootcamp/section1.md

 # 1. Intro to the Terminal

-# 1.1 What is a Terminal
+# 1.1 What is a Terminal (AKA you can skip this if you have ever used one before)

-Shells are interactive text based programs for running a computer.
-Its what you have when there is no GUI.
+A terminal&mdash;in the simplest sense&mdash;is what text based applications run in;
+It displays all text you see on the screen.
+When a terminal first starts it usually launches into an application called a shell&mdash;an interactive text based program meant for running a computer by reading in commands the user types in.
+The shell continually reads in the text you type and evaluates it as an instruction.
 Programs that are meant to be run from a shell are call "command-line applications."

-Terminals&mdash;in the simplest sense&mdash;are what shells execute in.
-They are what displays all text you see on the screen.

-When you start a terminal is open it launches a shell.
 A typical shell looks something like this:

         username@host:directory$ this-is-the-command with-arg-1 and-arg-2

 When the user presses enter, the command is executed, and its output is printed to the screen.

-The `username@host:directory$` is called the prompt.
+The `username@host:directory$` portion is called the prompt.
+It is completely customizable, so it may wind up looking completely different.
+(At the moment mine is `[master*][agero:crewu-bootcamp/site]`, but with colors!)

-`username` is replaced by the username of the current user. `host` is replaced by the name of the machine the shell is runnig on. `director` is replaced by the what is called the "present working directory"m, or PWD for short.
+In this example, `username` is replaced by the username of the current user; `host` is replaced by the name of the machine the shell is running on; `directory` is replaced by the what is called the "present working directory", or PWD for short.
 (The command to view the PWD is `pwd` by the way.
 Go figure.)

 The shell is always in some part of the file system.
 Where the shell is effects how certain file or programs are accessible.

 ## 1.2 Introduction to File Systems

-There are 2 objects, Files and Folders.
+File systems 2 objects, Files and Folders.
+(This is a lie.
+We cover that later.)

 These are arranged in a "tree" structure with folders containing more files & folders.